 }

-}We have already input some metal ion adsorption data, but of course we need initial estimates of the model parameters.
+}We also need to input some metal ion kinetics (t, Ct) data, and of course we need initial estimates of the model parameters.

 # Vector P to hold initial estimates of LOG10-TRANSFORMED parameters